• Skip to primary navigation

 However, things like quick breads, cakes, and muffins are perfect candidates for using applesauce as a sweetener!

-Also, keep in mind that when subbing applesauce, you should reduce the liquid in your recipe by 1/4.
+Also, keep in mind that when subbing applesauce, you should reduce the liquid in your recipe by 1/4 in most recipes.
 The substitution ratio is equal, as well – one cup sugar for one cup applesauce.
 And, be sure to choose an unsweetened applesauce at the grocery store – you’re trying to avoid sugar, remember?

 Or, if you want to try your hand at applesauce-making, it couldn’t be easier!
 Here’s a simple recipe.